 Generally, the country offers around 900 positions per year under this type of residency.
 To qualify, you will need to meet a few requirements which include:

-- Renting or purchasing a property in Andorra that is at least 20 square metres
+Renting or purchasing a property in Andorra that is at least 20 square meters

 If you are seeking active residency under this category, you are required to own at least a 20% share of a local company.
 You must also be a working director and you have the option of owning a 100% stake in an Andorran company.